This release works with nebula pro 3 v1.3.903 and above

 This is a newer approach to a feedback compressor in nebula.
 This will give a wonderful classic attack.
 A great deal of study went into reproducing the complexity’s in nebula.
 In addition to this the release has a classic slowing as it approaches ZERO compression (up to approx 30sec’s release.

-In Double/triple modes Naturally have slightly faster action.
+In Double/triple modes have slightly faster action in attack release.

 For clipper skin meters, you should use peak in the master page.